10 Different Types of Squirrels in Canada

 by DenaliNPS is licensed under CC BY 2.0

 This is among the different types of squirrels in Canada.
-Their fur is brown with white spots, with the exception of the underbelly, which is normally off-white.
+Their fur is brown with white spots, except the underbelly, which is normally off-white.

 They molt twice a year, and their coat is normally more soft and delicate in the spring, turning gray-brown and stiff and thick as winter approaches.